MLucky518/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+it is an interface for html that allows us to manipulate elements using javascript
 2. What is an event?
+an event is an action that occurs on an html element

 3. What is an event listener?
+a function that watches for a specefied event to execute instructions

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we could have access to advanced array methods

 5. What is a component?
+a component is a collection of code that can be reused to create html elements with unique attributes

 ### Git Set up